Jason Garrett: Broadcasting career

 On April 12, 2022, it was announced that Garrett would be an analyst for NBC Sports broadcasts of the United States Football League.
-On August 14, it was announced that Garrett has joined Jac Collinsworth as part of Notre Dame Football on NBC.
-He also joined Tony Dungy on NBC Sunday Night Football beginning in September.
+On August 14, it was announced that he had joined Jac Collinsworth as part of Notre Dame Football on NBC.
+The following month, Garrett joined NBC's Football Night in America, the studio show that airs prior to NBC Sunday Night Football.

 Personal life

-Garrett’s brothers John and Judd also played in the World League of American Football, and Judd made second-team All-World League in 1991 after leading the league in catches.
-John was the head coach of the Lafayette College football team until 2021 when he was fired, and his younger brother Judd works in the Dallas Cowboys front office after being let go as tight ends coach for the St. Louis Rams.
+Garrett's brothers, John and Judd, also played in the World League of American Football.
+John was the head coach of the Lafayette College football team until 2021 when he was fired, and his younger brother Judd made second-team All-World League in 1991 after leading the league in catches.
+Judd also worked in the Dallas Cowboys front office after being let go as tight ends coach for the St. Louis Rams.
 Since he played for the London Monarchs, Judd is the only one of the Garretts who played in the WLAF to have a World Bowl ring.
 Another brother, Jim Garrett III, is a teacher and former football coach.

 In December 2022, Garrett interviewed for the head coaching job at Stanford and was named a finalist.
 However, he ultimately decided to stay with NBC as a studio analyst.

 Garrett's father, Jim Garrett, was an assistant coach for the New York Giants, New Orleans Saints, and Cleveland Browns and head coach of the Houston Texans of the World Football League and at Columbia University.
-From 1987 to 2004, Jim served as a scout for the Dallas Cowboys.
+From 1987 to 2004, Jim served as a scout for the Cowboys.

 Garrett resides in Dallas with his wife, Brill.